 As I mentioned in my bitters 101 guide, you can have a lot of fun with bitters.
 Black walnut, chocolate or simply aromatic bitters would be superb here.
 (Check out my the best bitters to add to your cocktail bar.)

 Large ice cubes are great for spirit-forward drinks because the large surface area takes longer to melt, resulting in a slower dilution process as you sip.
-In other words, it takes longer for the ice to dilute so you can enjoy your drink before all the ice melts.
+In other words, it takes longer for the ice to dilute so you can enjoy your

 North Carolina bourbons